Redondo Union High School

 Redondo Union High School (RUHS) is a public high school in Redondo Beach, California.

 Redondo Union High School is a part of the Redondo Beach Unified School District.

 All residents of Redondo Beach are zoned to Redondo Union.
 In addition, residents of Hermosa Beach may choose to attend Redondo Union or Mira Costa High School of the Manhattan Beach Unified School District.

-Since opening its doors in 1905, Redondo Union High School has developed into the second largest high school campus in the State of California, with an overall area of 62 acre.
+Since opening in 1905, Redondo Union High School has developed into the second largest high school campus in the State of California, with an overall area of 62 acre.

-With a large teaching staff, RUHS is a comprehensive high school offering various curricula for college-bound students, as well as diversified career path and extracurricular programs.

 History

 Redondo Union High School was organized in the summer of 1905.
 The first classes were held in two upstairs rooms of the Masonic Building in Redondo Beach.
 In December of that same year, a site known as Old Chautauqua Place was selected as the location for the school.